rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 ```

 * **(1)** The controller `extends SecuredBaseController` with the token extractor function: `String => Task[UserID]`.
-* **(2)** The curryied function that will handle the request and the response, and that will depend on the principal.
+* **(2)** The curried function that will handle the request and the response, and that will depend on the principal.

-On liner again.
+One-liners again!

 #### 8.2.2.
 Secured Client

 On client side, the secured client will be defined with an extension method that will handle the authentication.
-Im my humble opinion, this is the most impressive part of this article.
+Not to brag, but I believe this is the most impressive part of this article (_Daniel here: I agree!_)

-Let see how the secured client will be used in the UI:
+Let's see how the secured client will be used in the UI:

 ```scala
 val userBus = new EventBus[(User, Option[Pet])]